rabbott01/JET/README.md

 ![](JET_Logo.png)

 # JET (Jira Easy Tasks) Service
 JET (Jira Easy Tasks) is a simple web utility that streamlines the process of creating Jira tickets for simple and repetitive engineering tasks.
-It provides an intuitive web form where you can enter your email, summary, select a ticket type, and create Jira tickets with ease.
-JET eliminates the need to manually fill in the ticket details every time, making the task creation process efficient and hassle-free.
+JET eliminates the need to manually fill in all the neccessary Jira fields every time you create a ticket, making the task creation process efficient and hassle-free.

 ## Features